 Fueled by the city's investment in infrastructure, 6.4 percent of commuters in Portland, Oregon biked to work in 2008, an increase of nearly 60% over the previous year.

 A brewery in Ashland, Oregon decided that the best way to incentivize employees to commute differently was to buy them bikes.
 A 15-minute on-street parking space was removed and replaced with a large bicycle rack to accommodate the bicycles.

 Aug 28, 2009 Mail Tribune

 Pains of an imminent NYC transit fare hike and a recent article in the New York Times on bike theft/vandalism defeatism inspired me to validate the overwhelming perceived economic benefits of commuting by bike versus transit, despite the occasional theft.
 If frugal is the next big thing and green is the new black, then hop on a crappy old bike if you want to be hip.
-Opinion
+Blog Post